The Highlights Trip

 On the trail

 The Mont Blanc circuit is a well-defined trail that has intermittent signposts at various junctions and offers some route variations on selected days.
 The terrain underfoot can vary from narrow dirt paths and rock trails on the mountain sections, to unsealed or tarmac roads in the valleys.
-The passes involve long ascents and descents but typically the gradients are fairly gradual with some steeper sections.
-The day above Chamonix is an exception where steep climbing is required to ascend to the Grand Balcon and a reasonably good level of walking fitness to complete all the days of the circuit.
-It is spectacularly varied and no two days are alike in terms of scenery and conditions, and often weather!
-Be sure to read our Training and Destination guides for more detail.
+The trek will take you over a number of passes which will involve some long and challenging ascents and descents however the stunning views will be reward for your effort.
+A high level of walking fitness is required to complete all days of the Highlights trek – it is no Sunday stroll and will require training and preparation.

 International Mountain Leaders